 When the Company sells MACI the patient is responsible for payment, however, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
 Reimbursements from third-party insurers and government payers vary by patient and payer and are based on either contracted rates, publicly available rates or a fee schedule.
 Net product revenue is recognized net of contractual allowances, which considers historical collection experience from both the payer and patient and the terms of the Company's contractual arrangements.
 The Company estimates expected collections for these transactions using the portfolio approach.
 These estimates include the impact of contractual allowances, which considers historical collection experience from both the payer and patient, denial rates and the terms of the Company's contractual arrangements.
 The Company records a reduction to revenue at the time of sale for its estimate of the amount of consideration that will not be collected.
 In addition, potential credit risk exposure has been evaluated for the Company's accounts receivable in accordance with ASC 326, Financial Instruments - Credit Losses.
 The Company assesses risk and determines a loss percentage by pooling account receivables based on similar risk characteristics.
 The loss percentage is based on current and historical information as well as reasonable and supportable forecasts.
-This loss percentage was applied to the accounts receivables as of March 31, 2020.
-The total allowance for uncollectible consideration was \$3.5 million as of March 31, 2020 and \$3.9 million at December 31, 2019.
-The allowance includes estimated impacts of the COVID-19 outbreak and its potential impact on collections from third-party insurers, government payers, hospitals and patients.
-Changes to the estimate of the amount of consideration that will not be collected could have a material impact to the revenue recognized for the three months ended March 31, 2020.
+This loss percentage was applied to the accounts receivables as of June 30, 2020.
+The total allowance for uncollectible consideration was \$4.4 million as of June 30, 2020 and \$3.9 million at December 31, 2019.
+The allowance includes less than \$0.1 million of which is related to COVID-19 potential impacts on accounts receivable from third-party insurers, government payers, hospitals and patients.
+Changes to the estimate of the amount of consideration that will not be collected could have a material impact to the revenue recognized.
+A 0.5% change to the estimated uncollectible percentage could result in ap

 Changes in estimates of the transaction price are recorded through revenue in the period in which such change occurs.
-Changes in estimates related to prior period sales resulted in an increase to revenue of \$1.2 million and decrease of \$0.04 million for the three months ended March 31, 2020 and 2019, respectively.
-The change in estimate recorded during the three-months ended March 31, 2020 was primarily due to completion of the billing claims process for implants that occurred in late 2019.
+Changes in estimates related to prior period sales for the three and six months ended June 30, 2020 resulted in a decrease to revenue of \$0.2 million and increase to revenue of \$1.1 million, respectively, and an increase to revenue of \$0.09 million and \$0.05 million, respectively for the same period in 2019.
+The changes in estimates recorded during the three and six months ended June 30, 2020, were primarily due to completion of the billing claims process for implants that occurred in late 2019.
 Upon completion of the billing claims process, the Company concluded that it was probable that a significant reversal in the amount of revenue recognized would not occur.